 The Biden administration has asked the Department of Housing and Urban Development and other federal agencies to extend the foreclosure and eviction moratoriums for federal loan programs.
 This includes USDA loans, VA loans, FHA loans, and loans guaranteed by the Office of Native American Programs.
-The extension is through June 30, 2021.
+The extension originally went through June 30, but it was later extended again through July 31, 2021.

 Expenses You Can Cut

 The first step in making your money stretch when your regular paychecks disappear is deciding which expenses you need to pay and which you can do without.

 For instance, basic living expenses typically center around three things: housing, utilities, and food.
 That means keeping up with rent or mortgage payments, paying electric, water, or gas bills, and buying basic groceries as part of your bare-bones budget.
 Keep in mind, during the coronavirus pandemic, you may have some built-in relief for these expenses.

 For example, the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act allows eligible homeowners to pause mortgage payments for up to 15 to 18 months.
 Federal student loan borrowers can also pause payments (including interest) on loans through Sept.
 30, 2021.